 The purpose of dress code and grooming policies is to ensure the health and safety of students in a supportive school environment.
 Our dress code and grooming policies are not intended to be hostile or intimidating for any student.
-The dress code and grooming policies/practices should support student expression without creating a hostile environment for any other student.
-This is important as we want all students to feel safe and included.
+The dress code and grooming policies/practices should support

 - In ensuring our health and safety, we will prohibit garments and accessories that pose a risk of injury to staff or other students. - To be inclusive of all students, our dress code policies/practices will be gender-neutral and not include gender specific language.
-For example, spaghetti straps or miniskirts. - We will permit and honor any religiously or ethnically specific garment or head coverings or hairstyle.

-We are committed to ensuring objective and fair application of the dress code policies/practices.
+For example, spaghetti straps or miniskirts. - We will permit and honor any religiously or ethnically specific garment or head coverings or hairstyle. - We are committed to ensuring objective and fair application of the dress code policies/practices.